yaagmurss/Automation-Developer-Professional-Training/1_Meet_The_Uipath_Platform.md

 ----------------

-Rpa components of the uipath platform:
+Components of the uipath platform:
 ==>Studio,
 ==>Orchestrator,
 ==>Robot,